Same-sex marriage: Use of the term marriage

 Anthropologists have struggled to determine a definition of marriage that absorbs commonalities of the social construct across cultures around the world.
 Many proposed definitions have been criticized for failing to recognize the existence of same-sex marriage in some cultures, including those of more than 30 African peoples, such as the Kikuyu and Nuer.

 With several countries revising their marriage laws to recognize same-sex couples in the 21st century, all major English dictionaries have revised their definition of the word marriage to either drop gender specifications or supplement them with secondary definitions to include gender-neutral language or explicit recognition of same-sex unions.
 The Oxford English Dictionary has recognized same-sex marriage since 2000.

 Opponents of same-sex marriage who want marriage to be restricted to pairings of a man and a woman, such as the Church of Jesus Christ of Latter-day Saints, the Catholic Church, and the Southern Baptist Convention, use the term traditional marriage to mean opposite-sex marriage.

 History

 Ancient

 A reference to marriage between same-sex couples appears in the Sifra, which was written in the 3rd century CE.
 The Book of Leviticus prohibited homosexual relations, and the Hebrews were warned not to "follow the acts of the land of Egypt or the acts of the land of Canaan" (Lev.
 18:22, 20:13).
 The Sifra clarifies what these ambiguous "acts" were, and that they included marriage between same-sex couples: "A man would marry a man and a woman a woman, a man would marry a woman and her daughter, and a woman would be married to two men."

-What is arguably the first historical mention of the performance of marriages between same-sex couples occurred during the early Roman Empire according to controversial historian John Boswell.
-These were usually reported in a critical or satirical manner.

-Roman child emperor Elagabalus referred to his chariot driver, a blond slave from Caria named Hierocles, as his husband.
-He also married an athlete named Zoticus in a lavish public ceremony in Rome amidst the rejoicings of the citizens.

-According to Craig A. Williams, some Romans as early as the first century clearly did participate in formal ceremonies in which two males were married.
-These marriages were seen as atypical: Williams writes that "a marriage between two fully gendered 'men' was inconceivable; if two males were joined together, one of them had to be 'the woman.'"